-AHCJ selected fourteen journalists to spend four days on the campus of the National Institutes of Health in Bethesda, Maryland.
-The fellowship program aimed to help reporters, editors and producers increase their understanding of the scientific process and scientific research, improve their ability to interpret and accurately report on complex scientific findings, and provide insight into the work of cancer researchers.
+This fellowship program aims to help reporters, editors and producers increase their understanding of the scientific process and scientific research, improve their ability to interpret and accurately report on complex scientific findings, and provide insight into the work of cancer researchers.

-Fellows had a chance to hear presentations from NCI researchers and other experts on important topics such as immunotherapy, the Cancer Moonshot, cancer statistics, cancer screening and guidelines, and clinical trials among others.
-They also had an opportunity to tour cancer research laboratories.
+Each year, approximately ten to fifteen journalists, selected by AHCJ from dozens of qualified applicants, spend four days on the campus of the National Institutes of Health in Bethesda, Maryland, where fellows have a chance to hear presentations from NCI researchers and other experts on important topics such as immunotherapy, the Cancer Moonshot, cancer statistics, cancer screening and guidelines, and clinical trials among others and also have an opportunity to tour cancer research laboratories.

-If you have any questions about this fellowship, please contact the External Relations Branch of the NCI Office of Communications and Public Liaison at NCIExternalRelations@nih.gov.
+If you have any questions about this fellowship, please contact the NCI Media Relations Branch at NCIPressOfficers@mail.nih.gov.